dibrale/Regions/examples/double_hegel/sample_results/readme_crit.md

 The below text is compiled from the output of the double Hegel demo workflow when asked to critique the documentations of the Regions Framework.

 This workflow comprises three nodes utilizing Qwen3-235B-A22B-Thinking-2507 (Q2K_S), and two that use Qwen3-30B-A3B-Thinking-2507-GGUF (Q4_K_M).
 The demo starts with three LLM-utilizing steps of question formation.
-The pre-summary review is produced after five LLM steps, while the summary performs four more.
-In terms of expense, these responses can be thought of as analogous to 8 and 12-shot replies, respectively.
-In both cases, only two of these steps used the cheaper model.
+Assuming one query per recipient from 'Judge', 'Synthesis' and 'Analysis', the reply is produced after 7 LLM steps, while the summary requires 4 more.
+In terms of expense, these responses can be thought of as analogous to at least 10 and 14-shot replies, respectively.
+In both cases, only 4 of these steps used the cheaper model.

 ### Summary